AriFordsham/GHCWiki/welcome.md

 From this point moving forward all changes to GHC will be merged via GitLab's merge requests facilities and must pass CI before being merged.
-To ensure that GHC's git history remains linear ghc/ghc will use GitLab's "fast-forward without a merge commit" merge strategy.
-Consequently you will be asked to rebase merge requests which are not fast-forwards before merging (a convenient "Rebase" will appear if the rebase can be carried out without conflicts.
+To ensure that GHC's git history remains linear `ghc/ghc` will use GitLab's "fast-forward without a merge commit" merge strategy.
+Consequently you will be asked to rebase merge requests which are not fast-forward merges before merging (a convenient "Rebase" button will appear if the rebase can be carried out without conflicts.

 # Status of the Trac migration